WHAT IS OPEN EDX?

-The day before the conference, we are planning to host community-driven tutorials, including a developer environment "installfest" and tutorials on a variety of technical topics.
+The day before the conference, we will host community-driven tutorials, including a developer environment "installfest" and tutorials on technical topics.

 Friday, May 26: Project day and training

-In past years, we have hosted a hackathon in conjunction with the Open edX conference.
-This year, due to time constraints, we will host a "project day" where edX and community engineers can share their project ideas, collaborate on designs, pair program and get feedback.
+This year, we will host a "project day" where edX and community engineers can share their project ideas, collaborate on designs, pair program and get feedback.
 We will have a short kickoff and wrap-up to share your project ideas and what you accomplished and learned during the day.
-You can share your idea for a project on the Open edX conference wiki.
+Share your idea for a project on the Open edX conference wiki.

-We will also be hosting a one-day introductory course author training for anyone interested in learning or getting a refresher on the basics of creating courses using Studio.
+We will also be hosting a one-day introductory course for anyone interested in learning or getting a refresher on the basics of creating courses using Studio.